richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.uapmedia.uk/articles/calvinerevealed](https://www.uapmedia.uk/articles/calvinerevealed)

-Note: This may be significant because it suggests the British MOD may have been in possession of photographic evidence of UAP it believed to be sourced from USG/USG contractor projects Aurora or Astra.
+>**_Note_**: This may be significant because it suggests the British MOD may have been in possession of photographic evidence of UAP it believed to be sourced from USG/USG contractor projects Aurora or Astra.
 Noted in 22 December 1992, British officials chose to monitor USAF communication that was concerned Secretary Donald B. Rice lied to Congress by stating Aurora didn’t exist.
 British interest in triangular UAP stems from several overflights of British airspace.

-Note: There is nothing in declassified MOD records that suggests the Ministry tracked efforts by then SSCI Staff Director Chris Mellon on behalf of Sen. Robert Byrd to investigate the existence of Aurora, or efforts by Byrd’s counsel Richard D’Amato (see 22 May 1992).
+>**_Note_**: There is nothing in declassified MOD records that suggests the Ministry tracked efforts by then SSCI Staff Director Chris Mellon on behalf of Sen. Robert Byrd to investigate the existence of Aurora, or efforts by Byrd’s counsel Richard D’Amato (see 22 May 1992).
 Mellon stated on the record “there is no such \[secret U.S. triangular craft\] program,” while D’Amato stated he believed triangular UAP were human made.
 Neither specified if their comments included UAP sighted over British airspace.